What's on

 • Suitable for all fitness levels

-• Public transport options are available near the departure point
+• Public transport is available near the Dublin departure point

 Local Tips

-At Blarney, your guide will be managing the queue for the Stone, but the real gem is the Rock Close behind the castle - a Victorian rock garden with standing stones, the Wishing Steps and the Witch’s Kitchen.
-It’s quieter than the castle tower and more atmospheric.
+At Blarney, the Rock Close is the real gem.
+Behind the castle you’ll find a Victorian rock garden with standing stones, the Wishing Steps, and the Witch’s Kitchen.
+It’s quieter than the tower queue and more atmospheric.
 If lunch is on the schedule, the Barley Stone on the village square handles the post-castle crowd without much fuss.

-Since the itinerary is flexible, consider anchoring your Rock of Cashel visit to the morning when the Golden Vale light is still low and the coach parties haven’t arrived, then heading southwest to Blarney for the afternoon.
+Sequence matters.
+Morning at Cashel, afternoon at Blarney works well.
 The castle at Blarney stays open until early evening in season, so a late-afternoon arrival sidesteps the midday queue for the Stone.

 Nearby on IrelandMe

-• Blarney - the castle, the Stone of Eloquence, and the Rock Close gardens, with Cork city eight kilometres south when you’re done
+• Blarney - the castle, the Stone of Eloquence, the Rock Close gardens, and Blarney Woollen Mills, with Cork city 8 kilometres south